zenizh/admini/README.md

 Admini solves the same problem as [ActiveAdmin](https://github.com/activeadmin/activeadmin), [RailsAdmin](https://github.com/sferik/rails_admin) and [Administrate](https://github.com/thoughtbot/administrate).
 Admini is the simplest framework, so you can create administration page according to the Rails way.

-**Note**: Admini is still under development, and there may be breaking changes to the API.

 ![](https://raw.githubusercontent.com/kami-zh/admini/master/docs/screenshot.png)

 ## Table of contents